Rune-Status/task-framework/README.md

 # Task Framework

 ### Description
-Task Framework for a Java applications and programs.
-Although this includes methods for TRiBoT scripts, it can easily be modified for almost anything.
-Easily implementable and works well with many ty[es of projects.
+Task Framework for Java applications and programs.
+Although this includes methods for TRiBot scripts, it can easily be modified for almost anything.
+Easily implementable and works well with many types of projects.
 It's used to schedule and execute independent tasks in a controlled manner.

 ### Features
 * Object Oritened